getsolus/solus-site.github.io/content/blog/2018/02/2018-02-15-exploring-solus-architecture/index.md

 ### Avoiding "three-way-merge" Config Hell

 Many parts of Solus have been slowly changing to a stateless configuration by default.
 At the most basic level, we split the configuration domains into OS, Data, Admin.
 The basic premise is that stuff that doesn't actually require configuration to run, shouldn't have any, and all software should function in the absence of user provided configuration.
-In many places, we use a default configuration that is "owned" by the OS, but can be overriden by users/administrations.
+In many places, we use a default configuration that is "owned" by the OS, but can be overridden by users/administrations.
 This ensures their configuration is separate from the OS, permitting rollbacks and resets, as well as avoiding the dreaded interactive configuration merges on update.
 Or "who really owns /etc?".
 This isn't perfect in Solus yet, and we're aiming to improve this over time with the introduction of configuration management tooling as well as concise documentation/policies.

 ### Avoiding Conflicts